dequelabs/axe-android/docs/name-role-value.md

-# Name, Role, State and Value
+# Name, Role, State and Value in Android

 **Name**, **Role**, and **Value** is an important concept in accessibility.
 It is the separation and careful handling of this information that allows for the maintainable support of the wide range of potential**Assistive Technologies** in the Android ecosystem.

-### Name, Role, State and Value in Android

 Let's start by summarizing these concepts in some Android Code.